 What is Branding Really?

-Nice Branding Agency is a branding firm with offices in Nashville, Tennessee and Lakeland, Florida.
+Nice Branding Agency is a branding firm located in Nashville, Tennessee .
 The branding firm is fearlessly lead by owner and creative director, Amy Dennis.
 Below, Amy is shedding some light on the controversial meaning of branding.
 She’s also unleashing the branding firm’s belief on the word.

 What is Branding Really?